UBC-STAT/stat-301/docs/schedule-page.md

 All due dates will be on the last day of the week (Saturday at 23:59:59).

 #### Test Dates
-- Midterm 1: Tuesday, October 5th at 12:30pm
+- Midterm 1: Thursday, October 7th at 12:30pm
-- Midterm 2: Tuesday, November 2nd at 12:30pm
+- Midterm 2: Thursday, November th at 12:30pm
 - Final Exam: TBA.

 ### Learning Outcomes per Week